 It is perhaps the most famous destination from Lisbon, and it is not too difficult to understand why.
 It is a classical experience, a breathtaking journey with jaw-dropping views and mystical locations.

 Sintra is one of those rare places where you really feel something magical or even ethereal under your skin.
-Sometimes during the winter there is a thick mist around Sintraās region which gives a fabulous dreamlike vibe.
+Sometimes during the winter, there is a thick mist around Sintra’s region, which gives a fabulous dreamlike vibe.

 1. Quinta Da Regaleira: Hidden Symbols and Lush Gardens

-During Cooltours Full-Day Minivan Small-Group Tour in Sintra, our first stop is at the amazing Quinta da Regaleira property.
+During the Cooltours Full-Day Minivan Small-Group Tour in Sintra, our first stop is at the amazing Quinta da Regaleira property.
 It may not be the first place on Google searches or travel guides about Lisbon, but it is possibly the most fascinating and mysterious place in Sintra.

-The first owner was AntĆ³nio Augusto Carvalho Monteiro, who commissioned an ambitious and mysterious plan to an Italian architect, Luigi Manini, who had made a career as a set designer at Teatro La Scalla.
-However, it was his work in Bussaco Palace that caught Carvalho Monteiroās attention.
-Surrounded by gardens, caves, lakes and many enigmatic constructions, Regaleira is truly a masterpiece.
+The first owner was António Augusto Carvalho Monteiro, who commissioned an ambitious and mysterious plan from an Italian architect, Luigi Manini, who had made a career as a set designer at Teatro La Scala.
+However, it was his work in Bussaco Palace that caught Carvalho Monteiro’s attention.
+Surrounded by gardens, caves, lakes, and many enigmatic constructions, Regaleira is truly a masterpiece.

-Carvalho Monteiro, one of the most influential freemasons in Portugal at the time, had the desire to build a grandiose space, in which he would live surrounded by symbols that mirrored his interests and ideologies: Conservative, Monarchist and Gnostic Christian.
+Carvalho Monteiro, one of the most influential freemasons in Portugal at the time, had the desire to build a grandiose space in which he would live surrounded by symbols that mirrored his interests and ideologies: Conservative, Monarchist, and Gnostic Christian.
 He also wanted to resurrect Portugal’s glorious past, hence the predominance of the Neo-Manueline style with its clear connection to the Discoveries period.

 It is said that everything here has a meaning.
 Even the layout of the massive garden was not made by chance.
-It is less dominated by trees at the bottom of the property and progressively becomes more and more āwilderā towards the top.
+It is less dominated by trees at the bottom of the property and progressively becomes more and more ‘wilder’ towards the top.
 This disposition is related to Carvalho Monteiro’s belief in Primitivism.

 One of the most incredible places in Regaleira is the Initiation Well.
-The spiral staircase consists of nine levels separated by flights of 14 steps each, invoking references to Dante’s Divine Comedy (9 circles of Hell, Paradise and Purgatory) and the womenās fertile period usually starting at half of the 28 days lunar calendar.
+The spiral staircase consists of nine levels separated by flights of 14 steps each, invoking references to Dante’s Divine Comedy (9 circles of Hell, Paradise, and Purgatory) and the women’s fertile period, usually starting at the midpoint of the 28-day lunar calendar.

-It is believed that it was used by the Freemasonry as a ritual location where the Initiate would go down the well and then walk into a grotto in complete darkness towards the light.
-This was a way of getting in touch with oneās deepest fears and overcome them, symbolizing individual āascensionā and rebirth.
+It is believed that it was used by Freemasonry as a ritual location where the Initiate would go down the well and then walk into a grotto in complete darkness towards the light.
+This was a way of getting in touch with one’s deepest fears and overcoming them, symbolizing an individual ‘ascension’ and rebirth.

-The symbolism of this location is related to the belief that Earth is the maternal womb from which life comes, but also represents the āgraveā where we all return to.
+The symbolism of this location is related to the belief that Earth is the maternal womb from which life comes, but also represents the ‘grave’ where we all return.

 2. Pena Palace: On Top of The World

-During the 1755 massive earthquake that sent a destructive shockwave in Lisbon and outskirts, a former monastery was destroyed.
+During the 1755 massive earthquake that sent a destructive shockwave through Lisbon and its outskirts, a former monastery was destroyed.

 The current palace was built in that location during the first half of the 19th century under the guidance of the German amateur architect, Wilhelm Ludwig von Eschwege.
-Its construction was ordered by King Ferdinand II, consort king and husband of D. Maria II, man of culture and passionate about art and Sintra.
+Its construction was ordered by King Ferdinand II, consort king and husband of D. Maria II, a man of culture and passionate about art and Sintra.

 3. Cabo da Roca: The End of The World

 Cabo da Roca is the westernmost point of the European continent, located at the extreme of the Sintra Mountain with gorgeous cliffs.
-There is also a lighthouse, dated from 1758, 165 meters above the sea level.
+There is also a lighthouse, dated from 1758, 165 meters above sea level.

 4. Cascais & Estoril: Portuguese ‘Riviera‘